 Trauma can have significant negative effects without the right support.
 It can cause symptoms such as flashbacks, nightmares, exhaustion, sleep problems, lack of concentration, nervousness or hyper-vigilance, and general lack of trust.
 Feeling like that can impact on your daily life.
 If you relate to any of these symptoms you may benefit from counselling.
 It can be helpful to gain an understanding of what is happening and to be supported in learning some helpful coping strategies.

 If you have experienced sexual violation and notice troubled thoughts, behaviours and feelings, then you may benefit from counselling.
 Struggling alone with the effects of sexual abuse can cause depression, anxiety, post-traumatic stress symptoms and a complex range of difficulties if left unsupported.
-I am an ACC Sensitive Claims provider.
+I am an ACC Sensitive Claims provider, however I am no longer taking new ACC Sensitive Claims clients.
 You are most likely eligible for counselling with fees paid by ACC.
+If you can afford to pay for sessions and do not want ACC counselling, I will continue to work with sexual abuse.
+You need to be aware that this is long term work, so affordability could be difficult and in that case I would suggest you find an ACC registered counsellor.

 Anxiety can develop for a number of reasons.
 It can be hereditary.
 It can also be caused by a traumatic event or events.
 It can be caused by ongoing stress that never lets up.
 Cognitive Behavioural Therapy (CBT), involves exploring possible triggers and learning to change patterns of thinking, feeling and behaving.
 Understanding yourself and why you react as you do can be helpful when learning new coping strategies.
 Counselling can make a positive difference.